October 11, 2021 | Approved November 8, 2021

 - Met with Patty, Joan and a representative from Montgomery County parks in the East Woods.
 Worked on cleaning the ditch entering the East Woods.

 - Changed the post from one to two posts at Brown and Hickory border fence.

 - Checked the electric at the gazebo for the Bluestoberfest.

 - Removed stump grindings where tree was removed in the park and filled the area with topsoil.

 Maryland Municipal League (Darrell Anderson)

-The MML held a virtual meeting on October 14, 2021, at 6:30 pm.
-The next meeting will be held on November 18, 2021.
-It has not been determined whether this will be virtual or in person.
+The MML held a virtual meeting on September 23th, the first meeting after the summer lull began in June.
+The MML will hold an in-person Fall Conference on October 13-14.
+Details to be distributed later.
+The next Montgomery County MML meeting will be held October 21; it has not been determined whether this will be virtual or in person.